dof-studio/threadpool_pp/README.md

     }

     tp.WaitTillNoPending();
-    // Wait until all job are running
+    // Wait until all jobs are running

     std::cout << "There are currently " << tp.StartedNum() - tp.FinishedNum() << " jobs out of " << tp.StartedNum() << " jobs are running ..." << std::endl;
     // Inspect jobs